Interior minister says security personnel involved in cross-border smuggling to ‘face court martial’

 While a probe revealed that the Islamic State Khorasan was behind the Hangu attack, the caretaker government has claimed that Indian spy agency RAW was behind the Mastung carnage.

-During the media talk today, Bugti said he would address the issue of rising terrorism in a media talk tomorrow.
+During the media talk today, flanked by Information Minister Murtaza Solangi, Bugti said he would address the issue of rising terrorism in a media talk tomorrow.

 “We have a limited time and limited mandate and we want to fix things that are meant for daily basis.
 I must say we do not have any softness for anyone irrespective of how influential they are,” he asserted.